-- 5. Private Sector Participation - 88.
-The current legal and political climate for the involvement of FI's or private parties for building urban infrastructure and or operating urban services in UP cities including Ghaziabad does not look very promising in its present form, as revealed from available CDP Reports.
+5. Private Sector Participation

+90. The current legal and political climate for the involvement of FI's or Private parties for building urban infrastructure and or operating urban services in UP Cities including Ghaziabad does not look very promising in its present form, as revealed from available CDP Reports.
 Many reforms, legislative changes and a greater commitment from the local body as well as the GoUP are required for attracting private investment and safeguarding investors' interest.
-However, three broad areas can be identified and explored for private investment for urban infrastructure, namely transportation services, parking (multilevel parking with commercial space) and solid waste management.
-Present subproject of flyover construction in Ghaziabad city under the traffic component may not be viable for implementation with private sector participation, as there is no scope for user fee charges. - 6.
-User Charges - 89.
-Though UP PWD (the Executing Agency) may have powers to implement projects with levy of toll rates (user charges) in appropriate cases, the present subproject has not been considered for levy of user charges.
+However, three broad areas can be identified and explored for private investment for urban infrastructure, namely transportation services, Parking (multilevel parking with commercial space) and Solid Waste Management.
+Present subproject of flyover construction in Ghaziabad city under the traffic component may not be viable for implementation with private sector participation, as there is no scope for user fee charges.

+6. User Charges

+91. Though UP PWD may have powers to implement projects with levy of toll rates (user charges) in appropriate cases, the present subproject has not been considered for levy of user charges.
 This is mainly because of practical problems as levying toll on the heavily trafficked urban corridor will lead to many implementation issues.